top of page

 Fiona Flint

-A voracious reader of historical novels, I began writing when I became a mum and found myself awake at night, full of ideas.
-My background is in dark age archeology but nowadays I enjoy stalking my ancestors in Victorian newspapers.
+A voracious reader of historical novels, I began writing when I became a mum and found myself awake in the early hours.
+My background is in Anglo-Saxon archaeology but these days I enjoy stalking my ancestors in Victorian newspapers.

 • Twitter